Mathnerd314/stroscot/docs/Commentary/Standard-Library.rst

 * Determine objective quality: Is the code readable?
 Does it have good documentation?
 Has the code been profiled and optimized?
 * Determine stability: How long has the project been around?
 What have the recent releases been called (patches, betas, etc.), and is there a promised support schedule?
 Do release notes frequently describe breaking changes?
 Is there a test suite and release checklist for ensuring quality?
 * Determine size: How large is the source code?
 How long does it take to build?
 What is the increase in binary size for a typical project?
 * Determine maintenance: Who will maintain the library?
-(Existing maintainer, standard library team) What platforms will be supported?
+(Existing maintainer, standard library team)
+* Determine compatibility: What platforms are supported?
+Does it use the FFI and link with code written in another programming language?
 * Choose the best choices among the alternatives, and make a pro/con matrix so it is easy to understand which library should be used where.
 * Fork the code and mirror the history into a Git repo.
 This makes it easy to maintain the code, particularly time-sensitive security patches, segregates the code so it is easy to track license/credit/necessary attributions, and avoids any issues with hosting going down.
 * Add metadata: